May 2024

 upcoming EVENTs

-Join us for our Spotlight on Agriculture event, where students will explore the University of Saskatchewan College of Agicultulture & Bioresources, and get a behind-the-scenes tour of Ag-related business with innovation Saskatchewan.
+Learn how innovations in Saskatchewan are feeding the world!
+Students will explore the University of Saskatchewan College of Agriculture & Bioresources, and get a behind-the-scenes tour with AgWestBio of Ag-related business and research at Innovation Place.

 Students attend the entire day and must find transportation to and from the U of S Campus.